anandijain/cas3.rs/README.md

 * evaluataion control
 * attributes system (mainly just hold*, i don't need listable yet)
 * basic clear function
+* integers have arbitrary width

-Here are some examples of how to use the language.
+Here are some examples of how to use the language. see startup.sexp or tests for more

 (pretty sure my nand is incorrectly translated)
 ```scheme